Decemberay-DA/igor-boiko-portfolio-v2/README.md

     - https://dev.to/madza/19-github-repositories-to-become-a-react-master-379n
 - [x] Install react-three-next template (https://github.com/pmndrs/react-three-next?tab=readme-ov-file)
 - [ ] integrate r3f in to T3
-- [ ] Use https://uploadthing-1m3c.vercel.app/ to upload .glb scene to it
+- [ ] Use https://uploadthing-1m3c.vercel.app/ to upload .glb scene to it and load them to this website

 ### build